 - Depleted stock lots are not shown by default.
 For finding these, search by lot number or filter by "0" total quantity.

-For example, each time you purchase a material, you will receive a new batch, therefore a new stock lot number (aka “a batch number”) is created to identify it.
+For example, each time you purchase a material, you will receive a new lot, therefore a new stock lot number is created to identify it.

-- Each batch (a stock lot) of an item is tracked and identified separately.
+- Each lot of an item is tracked and identified separately.
 Unique lot numbers are automatically generated.

 - Every time a material is purchased, a unique lot number is recorded for it.

-- Each production run produces a new lot (batch) of products.
+- Each production run produces a new lot of products.

 - During production planning, MRPeasy automatically proposes which lots to pick materials from (FIFO or FEFO principle).
 The materials will be reserved.